Mark Švets

-Mark Švets (born 1 October 1976) is a retired Estonian international footballer.
+Mark Švets (born 1 October 1976) is a retired Estonian professional footballer.

 Club career

 In a much-travelled career, Švets has played for various clubs in Estonia, Russia, Kazakhstan and Belarus.
 He won the Kazakhstan Cup in 2003 with FC Kairat.

 International career

 He made 16 appearances and scored one goal for Estonia national football team between 1998 and 2001.